 The body needs a proper amount of time between hikes to recover properly.
 If there is still soreness and pain, WAIT until the body is no longer sore before trekking to the next trail.
 The amount a person can hike depends on the individual, overall strength, and how fast their body recovers between hikes.
 It is different for everyone.

 As the journey commences, whether going for pain-free or less painful hiking, remember that it’s ok to have others help get you there.
 Getting help from a veteran hiker will definitely benefit proper form and posture.
 Hiking with an experienced partner can also help avoid poor hiking techniques that can worsen back pain or even create new injuries. �

 Consult a local chiropractor, or spine, and pain specialist if you are unsure about hiking and are experiencing ongoing back pain.
 They will help develop a customized/personalized treatment plan with the focus on decreasing and controlling the pain and improving the body’s overall function to be able to participate in physical recreational activities.

 Auto Accident Specialists & Chiropractic

-The information herein on "Hike With/Without Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Hike With/Without Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.